 Saoussen Memmi has always understood that the biggest dreams can’t be reached in a single bound.
 Growing up in Tunisia, a small country in northern Africa, she focused on turning experiences into stepping stones for her next big opportunity.

 Memmi starts her journey by taking a risk and attending a brand-new university in Tunisia.
 In the back of her mind, she had a dream of pursuing a graduate degree in America.
-To do that, she need to build her resume and set herself apart from all the other students with the same dream.
+To do that, she needed to build her resume and set herself apart from all the other students with the same dream.

 She achieved her goal this year as a proud graduate of the CU Denver Business School.
 She was fully-funded as a Fulbright Scholar and even landed a one-year full-time job here in Denver before moving home to Tunisia.